mwburgoyne/pyResToolbox/README.rst

 - Generation of AQUTAB include file influence functions for use in ECLIPSE
 - Creation of Corey and LET relative permeability tables in Eclipse format

+Changelist in 1.3.4:

+- Extend ECL deck zip/check function to handle IX formatted decks, and support zipping multiple decks at once.

 Changelist in 1.3.2:

 - Added robust Rachford Rice solver in Simulation Helpers
 - Moved relative permeability functions and simulation helpers to seperate .simtools module

 Changelist in v1.2.0: